 5. Fears of some surgical procedures

 I have encountered a surprising number of Vets who are fearful of performing some procedures.
 The following are quite common: dental extractions; spays, especially of overweight animals; anaesthetising small animals.
 No amount of extra training overcomes this (largely irrational) fear.
-It often stems from the intra-personal fears listed above.
+It often stems from the intra-personal fears listed a

 6. Euthanising animals